plan-systems/design-docs/overview.md

 # Applying PLAN

-A technology is only as interesting as how it can be harnessed and applied to our world.
+A technology is only as interesting as how it can be harnessed and applied in our world.

 ## Community Public Access

 A community using PLAN will inevitably be interested in making some of its parts accessible to the global public.
-A PLAN node allows publicly accessible services to serve community content scalably (as a distributed system) alongside traditional web or internet services.
+A PLAN node allows publicly accessible services to serve community content and scale (as a distributed system) alongside traditional web or internet services.
 For example:
 - A musical artist uses PLAN to serve past show recordings and official track releases
 - A documentary production uses PLAN to serve the film's trailer and the full film itself to users bearing a "paid" token.
 - A PLAN daemon periodically renders out an image of a map with spatial annotations from a community geo-space channel, served as a web page.